vladossipov/indesign-scripts/README.md

 Automatically assembles inline graphics and their caption paragraphs into a properly grouped figure — ready for professional layout.

 ### [CharStyle2Hyperlink](CharStyle2Hyperlink/)
-Finds all text runs with a given character style and creates proper hyperlinks from them in one click.
+Сonverts text with a specified character style into clickable hyperlinks.
+URL is taken directly from the text content.

 *More scripts coming soon.*